vasu31dev/playwright-ts/README.md

 In this example, the `LoginPage` represents a login page in the application.
 It has methods to navigate to the page, perform a login action, and check if the login was successful.

-Refer `Running Tests` section below on how to run tests using CLI
+Refer to the [Running Tests](#running-tests) section below on how to run tests using the command-line interface (CLI).

 ## Utilities